wics-uw/website/content/pages/constitution.md

 # IV.
 Procedure for Amending This Document #

 1. Any committee member may propose a change;

 2. Changes must be proposed with at least two weeks of notice.

+# V. Acceptable Use of Committee Resources #

+1. All resources under control of the committee are to be used in accordance with the aims of the committee, including but not limited to office space, computing resources, and resources provided through events.

+2. The Chair and Secretary are jointly responsible for the proper use of all committee resources, except as otherwise specified by committee decisions or this document.

+3. The Systems Administrator is responsible for the proper use of administrative access to committee computing resources.

+4. The Systems Committee, in liaison with the committee, is responsible for the proper use of all committee computing resources.

+5. The Office Manager is reponsible for the proper use of all office resources.

+6. Permission to use a resource is automatically granted to someone responsible for that resource, and optionally as determined by those responsible for a resource.
+Granting permission to someone to use a resource does not make that person responsible for the proper use of the resource, although the user is responsible to the person granting permission.